sceckert/presentations/slides/IntroDH-F22-wk6-thu.md

 Repeat these steps for "song_titles_urls"

-16. Click on the triangle in the "song_titles_urls_"" column, and select "Edit cells" and then, "Split multi-valued cells..."
+16. Click on the triangle in the "song_titles_urls" column, and select "Edit cells" and then, "Split multi-valued cells..."
 17. Then, in the window that pops up, enter `|||` as the separator.